5150brien/retsdk/README.md

 ### Download Metadata

 There are (usually) several tiers of metadata to consider in a RETS system.
 These are resource metadata, class metadata, table metadata, and lookup-type metadata.
-RETSDK has methods to work with each of them, but if you would like to view metadata right in your browser with no additional setup, you can also try [RETSMD](https://retsmd.com/).
+RETSDK has methods to work with each of them programmatically, but if you would like to view metadata right in your browser with no additional setup, you can also try [RETSMD](https://retsmd.com/).

 #### Resource Metadata
 Resource metadata is the top layer of metadata; it tells you what resources are accessible from your account.
 Use the get_resource_metadata() method to download resource metadata.

 ##### Arguments
 There are no arguments to specify with get_resource_metadata().

 ##### Example